-We cannot share information about people we assisted as we keep all personal information confidential and guarantee data protection to all our inquiries.
-However, at the heart of our project is the wish to share the stories of people from all over the world and different walks of life who came to Berlin and made it their home.
+We cannot share information about people we assisted as we keep all personal information confidential and guarantee data protection for all our inquiries.
+However, at the heart of our project is the wish to share the stories of people from all over the world and from different walks of life who came to Berlin and made it their home.
 They have built successful and satisfying lives and add to Berlin’s wonderful cultural diversity.
 Watch our most recent interview with Deborah Choi, co-founder of Bosque and co-organizer of Tech in Colour.

 10) How can people get in touch with you?
-Do you offer in person services?
+Do you offer in-person services?

 All interested professionals or entrepreneurs can get in touch with us via email at [email protected] or through social media on Facebook, Instagram, LinkedIn, Youtube.
-We do not offer in person services but in special cases we can organize individual zoom meetings.
+We do not offer in-person services but in special cases, we can organize individual zoom meetings.

 Aside from these classic channels, anyone can meet our team and ask their questions during our online events.
-We organize regular Town Hall Calls about Berlin’s international community and offer relevant answers for talented professionals hoping to pursue their careers in Berlin.
-Our latest event about the LGBTIQ+ community gathered thought leaders from local businesses, networks and non-profit initiatives whose daily activities are dedicated to building more diverse and inclusive workplaces.
+We organize regular Town Hall Calls about Berlin’s international community and offers relevant answers for talented professionals hoping to pursue their careers in Berlin.
+Our latest event about the LGBTIQ+ community gathered thought leaders from local businesses, networks, and non-profit initiatives whose daily activities are dedicated to building more diverse and inclusive workplaces.
 During these events, we aim to inform and help people searching for more freedom and a welcoming culture in a new city.

 If you are looking to move to Berlin and find work, look no further than Because Berlin for assistance to answer your questions about visa options, education recognition requirements, and more.
 Their support is free and as they are an official government-sponsored organization, you’ll get the most accurate and updated information.